Nathan-Andrews/boom/.boomreadme/README_intro.md

 Again, the recommended way to source these is by creating a custom .boomrc file in an easy-to-access place that sets BOOMCFGFILE and sources the repo's .boomrc file.

+## Updates

+To update boom, simply `git pull` the latest changes, read the patch notes, and re-source the `.boomrc` to make sure nothing has changed.

+If the site is in use and the site files have changed since the last update, copy over the changed files to the BOOMINSTALL location.
+Alternatively, backup `data/` in `BOOMINSTALL/.boomserver` and re-run the `.siteconfig.bash` script.
+This will set up the server fresh based on the current state of the generic repo server files, and you can move `data/` back to restore the configs.

+## Requirements

+To run the boom, you will need `bash 4.4` or higher, as well as typical bash utilities, such as `sed`, `awk`, `date`, and `curl`.

+To run the server, you will need `python3.9` or higher, with the `bcrypt` and `flask` packages installed.

 ##

 💥💥💥💥💥 Have fun booming! 💥💥💥💥💥